● Public track record · honest measurement

 234 pairs

-Max upper-tail alignment: strong.
+Max upper-tail alignment: moderate.
 Non-parametric co-crash probability per factor pair, per regime.

 Prediction intervals